Blazorise/Blazorise.Articles/news/2023-08-16-release-notes-130/post.md

 ### Offcanvas Component

-The new Offcanvas component offers the flexibility to appear, or slide from the top, bottom, left, or right of your screen, making it highly adaptable to a variety of design contexts.
+The new Offcanvas component offers the flexibility to appear, or slide from the **top**, **bottom**, **left**, or **right** of your screen, making it highly adaptable to a variety of design contexts.
 This makes it a perfect fit for both desktop and mobile layouts, allowing you to create responsive designs with ease.

 We believe the Offcanvas component will offer our developers a new level of versatility when crafting unique user interfaces, making it easier to manage additional content or navigation in a user-friendly and accessible way.